Positioning vs. Messaging – Key Differences and Similarities

 PositioningMessaging

-A messaging exercise that clarifies your place in the market relative to your competition and answers the question, “Why you?”.The way you express your positioning to your target audience.
+A messaging exercise that clarifies a brand’s place in the market relative to the competition and answers the question, “Why it?”.The way a brand expresses its positioning to the target audience.

-A high-level, internal strategy that allows your team to understand your brand’s unique value proposition.Has an external focus (your target audience) and guides how you create content and interact with your market.
+A high-level, internal strategy that allows a team to understand the brand’s unique value proposition.Has an external focus (the target audience) and guides how to create content and interact with the market.

-Created to enable internal teams to communicate your brand to your audience accurately.Ensures that key messages, content pieces, and interactions with your market are consistent with your brand position.
+Created to enable internal teams to communicate the brand to the audience accurately.Ensures that key messages, content pieces, and interactions with the market are consistent with the brand position.

-One overarching and concise statement that defines your brand and how it benefits your target audience.Comes in the form of various statements that detail the benefits of your brand to specific audience segments.
+One overarching and concise statement that defines the brand and how it benefits the target audience.Comes in the form of various statements that detail the benefits of the brand to specific audience segments.

-Lays the foundation for effective messaging.Results from clear positioning and allows for content that resonates with your target audience.
+Lays the foundation for effective messaging.Results from clear positioning and allows for content that resonates with the target audience.

 What is Positioning?

-Positioning defines how you fit in the market and clarifies what sets you apart from your competitors.
-It’s a strategy meant to align internal teams on what your brand stands for and what you have to offer.
+Positioning defines how a brand fits in the market and clarifies what sets it apart from the competitors.
+It’s a strategy designed to align internal teams on what a brand stands for and what it offers.

 Any successful messaging strategy must begin by laying the proper groundwork.
-In branding, that’s your positioning statement.
-It ensures that you understand your brand so you can accurately articulate to your audience what makes you special.
+In branding, that’s the positioning statement.
+It helps to understand a brand by articulating it accurately to the audience.

-Unlike messaging that adapts to trends and changes in the marketplace, positioning stays consistent and acts as the compass that ensures your messaging remains true to who you are as a brand.
+Unlike messaging that adapts to trends and changes in the marketplace, positioning remains consistent and acts as a compass, ensuring the messaging stays true to what a brand represents.

 What is a Positioning Statement Framework?

-A positioning statement framework is a brief that defines key attributes of your brand.
+A positioning statement framework is a brief that defines key attributes of a brand.

-• Market position: How is your brand perceived in the marketplace?
-How do you want it to be perceived?
-If your market position doesn’t align with what you intend it to be, detail the steps you need to take to bring your brand where it needs to be.
+• Market Position: How is a brand perceived in the marketplace?
+If the market position doesn’t align with what it should be, detail the steps to take to bring the brand where it needs to be.

-• Buyer personas: These are representations of your target market.
-They help you better capture your audience’s attention and identify the needs, preferences, and interests that your brand meets.
+• Buyer Personas: These are representations of the target market.
+They help capture the audience’s attention more effectively and identify the needs, preferences, and interests that the brand addresses.

-• Unique value proposition: Your UVP outlines what differentiates you in the marketplace.
-It can be driven by cost (are you the most affordable option?), uniqueness in either product or service, quality, a new way to approach a solution or emotional appeal.
+• Unique Value Proposition (UVP): The UVP outlines what differentiates a brand in the marketplace.
+It can be driven by cost (are the offerings the most affordable?), uniqueness in either product or service, quality, a new approach to solving a problem, or emotional appeal.

-• Competition: You have to know who you’re up against.
-Include data about your competitors, like what market segments they’re succeeding with or opportunities they haven’t tapped into.
+• Competition: Know what a brand is up against.
+Include data about the competitors, like what market segments they’re succeeding with or opportunities they haven’t tapped into.

 What is Messaging?

-Now that the foundation is set, it’s time to roll up your sleeves and start working on your messaging.
+Now that the foundation is in place, it’s time to start developing the messaging.

-Messaging expresses your positioning and results from clearly defining the benefits of your brand, products, or services.
-It entails a nuanced communication of those benefits to specific segments of your target audience.
+Messaging expresses the positioning and results from clearly defining the benefits of a brand, products, or services.
+It entails a nuanced communication of those benefits to specific segments of the target audience.

-Also, while positioning focuses on your team, messaging focuses on your audience.
+Also, while positioning focuses on the team, messaging focuses on the audience.
 The target is external instead of internal.

 What is a Product Messaging Framework?

-A product messaging framework (or messaging hierarchy) is a structure that details how best to communicate your brand’s benefits to your buyer personas.
+A product messaging framework (or messaging hierarchy) is a structure that outlines how to effectively communicate the brand’s benefits to the target buyer personas.

-There is no one way to create a messaging framework, but you should find the following elements:
+There is no one way to create a messaging framework, but it should include these key elements:

-• Target audience: How you shape your messaging depends on who it’s for.
-Defining your audience also helps create nuanced messaging targeting various audience segments.
+• Target Audience: How to shape the messaging depends on who it’s for.
+Defining the audience also helps create nuanced messaging targeting various audience segments.

-• Objective: Explain what you intend to achieve with your messaging.
+• Objective: Explain what a brand intends to achieve with the messaging.

-• Headline benefits: Present the key benefits of your brand or product in a concise and memorable way.
+• Headline Benefits: Present the key benefits of the brand or product in a concise and memorable way.

-• Proof points: Provide evidence of how you deliver your headline benefits.
+• Proof Points: Provide evidence of how to deliver the headline benefits.
 These also bolster your brand’s credibility.

 If you need help creating compelling and creative messaging for your product or brand, book a discovery call with me today!